81 to 83 High Street, Great Missenden, Buckinghamshire, HP16 0AL

 01494 892192 (Text Relay 18001 01494 892192)

-Great Missenden is a village in the heart of the Buckinghamshire countryside, situated about 20 miles northwest of London.
+Great Missenden is a village in the heart of the Buckinghamshire countryside, situated about 20 miles northwest of London, easily accessible by rail and road links.
 Check our location on the map.

-We recommend visitors travel to us by train as parking is limited in the village.
-Great Missenden is served by a good train service direct from London Marylebone with two trains per hour.
+Great Missenden is served by a train service direct from London Marylebone and Aylesbury.
 The journey takes 45 minutes and it's a quick and easy walk from the station to the Museum.
 See the Chiltern Railways website for an up-to-date timetable and details of engineering works which may affect the line.
 Take advantage of the 2for1 ticket offer from Chiltern Railways.

 Great Missenden is situated just off the A413.